How To Make Money From Music: 15 Ways You Haven’t Thought Of Yet

 Play games with your audience.
 Ask them questions.
 Let them give you song requests.
 And don't be afraid to plug your own socials or ask for donations.

 If you love creating music, you might consider offering your services for hire (and/or for future royalty payments).
 Websites such as SoundBetter (now owned by Spotify) and Vocalizr are great platforms for you to help other musicians bring their projects to fruition while getting paid for it.

-Make sure not to undercharge for your services.
-As a singer and songwriter, I usually charge no less than $600 for one project (including feature credits and a royalty percentage of future earnings).
+Make sure not to undercharge for your services, because your time and skills are valuable!
+Don't forget to request feature credits and a royalty percentage of future earnings if applicable.
 Before starting the project, don't forget to sign an agreement with your client specifying payments, royalties, feature credits, revisions, and more.
 SoundBetter and Vocalizr won't handle any royalty or copyright disputes between you and your clients.

 A great way to grow your fanbase is to reach fans from another musician.
 Collaborations exist in a multitude of different ways: producer with producer, singer with producer, singer with songwriter, and more.
 Send friendly e-mails introducing yourself to potential collaborative partners, and tell them what you're hoping to create together.

 Once a connection is made, make sure to determine royalty splits, marketing and release efforts, expenses, feature credits, and other details before starting the project.
 Having everything down in a written agreement will help you make sure that no misunderstandings occur while you work together.
 Be ready to compromise if you want your collaborations to succeed - you won't end up with any successful projects if you try to dictate your own terms all the time.

 Performances are a wonderful opportunity to get paid doing what you love.
 A great performance will also help you secure future bookings from audience members.